ByteB4rb1e/html-theme-ref/README.md

   coconut won't.
 Though it's the same behavior, describing it is different...
   Let's discuss this [here](https://github.com/oxbqkwwxfrqccwtg/html-theme-ref/discussions/2)

+> Wow...
+Modern browsers are relentless...
+Currently having issues (mainly just warnings) with unmodified web font files.
+Will have to investigate if it's an issue with my font-face definitions, or the web fonts actually being non-compliant.
+It's just 2 out of 4, so I assume it's actually the web fonts themselves.
+Also, maybe I should move discussions like this to the CHANGELOG...

 ## Table of Contents
 * [Tiara's HTML Theming Reference](#tiaras-html-theming-reference)
 * [Goals](#goals)